JI411/this-fruit-does-not-exist/README.md

 ## MVP
-- [ ] Generate a fruits in white background with stable diffusion, crop background and get fruit mask
+- [x] Generate a fruits in white background with stable diffusion, crop background and get fruit mask
-- [ ] Generate backgrounds with stable diffusion
+- [x] Generate backgrounds with stable diffusion
-- [ ] Use Copy-paste to create dataset
+- [x] Use Copy-paste to create dataset
-- [ ] Add color and affine transformations
+- [x] Add color and affine transformations
-- [ ] Train a model on synthetic dataset
+- [x] Train a model on synthetic dataset
+- [ ] Use SD inpainting
+- [ ] Use Grad-CAM to get mask
 - [ ] Validate model on real dataset